Lucy-okoth/Online-Food-Ordering-System/README.md

 Author Name: Lucy Agono OKoth

+Project Name
-Project Name Food Recipe App
+Online Food Recipe App

-Table Of Contents: Description MVP Problem Statement API Live Link Installation Instructions
+Table Of Contents:
+ Description
+ MVP
+ Problem Statement
+  API
+    Live Link
+  Installation Process

+Description:
-Description An online Website API that fetches information from Server about Recipe Ingredients.You can search your preferred ingredient and get the video recipe by clicking the button .
+ An online Website API that fetches information from Server about Recipe Ingredients,takes you to the recipe list and finally get's the recipe video from youtube.You can search your preferred ingredient and get the video recipe by clicking the search button .

 MVP Landing page